tidyverse/tidyverse.org/content/blog/tune-0-1-1/index.md

 ## Tuning engine parameters

-[Bruna Wundervald](https://github.com/brunaw) (from Maynooth University) have a [great presentation](https://brunaw.com/slides/rladies-helsinki/talk.html#1) that used tidymodels packages.
-She ran into the problem that, if you wanted to tune parameters that we specific to the engine, you have to go to a lot of trouble to do so.
-This did work on an earlier version of tune and we fixed this issue.
-One feature in this version of tune, along with the new 0.0.8 version of the dials package, is that we have added dials `parameter` objects for every parameter that users are likely to tune with the existing engines that we support (this was not as difficult as it sounds).
+[Bruna Wundervald](https://github.com/brunaw) (from Maynooth University) gave a [great presentation](https://brunaw.com/slides/rladies-helsinki/talk.html#1) that used tidymodels packages.
+She ran into the problem that, if you wanted to tune parameters that were specific to the engine, you'd have to go through a lot of trouble to do so.
+This used to work well in a previous version of tune.
+Unfortunately, we accidentally broke it, but now you can once again tune engine specific parameters.
+One feature in this version of tune, along with the new 0.0.8 version of the dials package, is that we have added dials `parameter` objects for every parameter that users might tuned with the existing engines that we support (this was not as difficult as it sounds).

-To demonstrate, we'll use the times series data above but optimize the `ranger` parameters that Bruna is interested in.
+To demonstrate, we'll use the time series data above, but this time we'll optimize the ranger parameters that Bruna was interested in.

-Since parsnip has a pre-defined list of models and engines, we've gone ahead and setup the infrastructure for tuning most engine-specific values.
-In the example above, what would happen if we tried to tune the two regularization parameters?
+Since parsnip has a pre-defined list of models and engines, we've gone ahead and set up the infrastructure for tuning most engine-specific values.
+For example, in the above example we could tune two regularization parameters specific to ranger.

 ```r